chef/chef-web-docs/chef_master/source/server_security.rst

 SSL Encryption Between Chef Infra Server and External PostgreSQL
 ================================================================

-**New in Chef Server 13.1.13:**  Chef Server 13.1.13 introduces the capability to encrypt traffic between Chef Infra Server and an external PostgreSQL server over SSL.
-These instructions are not all-encompassing and assume familiarity with PostgreSQL administration, configuration, and troubleshooting.
-Consult the appropriate PostgreSQL documentation as necessary, e.g. https://www.postgresql.org/docs/9.6/ssl-tcp.html.
+**New in Chef Infra Server 13.1.13:**  Chef Infra Server 13.1.13 introduces the ability to encrypt traffic between Chef Infra Server and an external PostgreSQL server over SSL.
+These instructions are not all-encompassing and assume some familiarity with PostgreSQL administration, configuration, and troubleshooting.
+Consult the `PostgreSQL documentation <https://www.postgresql.org/docs/9.6/ssl-tcp.html>`_ for more information.

 Here is a walkthrough of a typical scenario for enabling encryption between a Chef Infra Server machine and an external PostgreSQL machine.
 It is assumed that both machines are networked together and user-accessible.